 E. Declining Water Quality

-The fifth dimension of Pakistan’s water crisis relates to the deteriorating quality of water used in our homes or to irrigate our agricultural lands is a serious issue which unfortunately has never got the attention it deserves.
+The fifth dimension of Pakistan’s water crisis relates to the deteriorating quality of water used in our homes or to irrigate our agricultural lands is a serious issue that unfortunately has never got the attention it deserves.
 There are three dimensions of this problem.

 1. Firstly, Pakistan is located in an area that was once the basin of the Tethys Ocean.
 With water receding, this piece of land emerged but there are still pockets where the seawater is present.
 Over-pumping of groundwater in certain areas has depleted the aquifers so fast that we are now pumping out that seawater, adversely affecting the fertility of the lands.

 2. Secondly, the non-scientific use of pesticides and fertilizers by farmers is also one of the major causes of water pollution.
-Excessive use of these chemical inputs seeping into the groundwater or underground aquifers has now resulted in their leaching in the land so deep and so extensively that they have not only adversely affected the quality of lands but also the nutritious quality of the agricultural produce.
+Excessive use of these chemical inputs seeping into the groundwater or underground aquifers has now resulted in their leaching into the land so deep and so extensively that they have not only adversely affected the quality of land but also the nutritious quality of the agricultural produce.